 - Loss of function

-Homeopathic treatment of an abscess – Homeopathy is one of the most popular holistic systems of medicine.
-The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
+Homeopathy is one of the most popular holistic systems of medicine.
+The selection of homeopathic medicine for abscess is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
-The aim of homeopathy is not only to treat abscess but to address its underlying cause and individual susceptibility.
+The aim of homeopathic medicine for abscess is not only to treat abscess but to address its underlying cause and individual susceptibility.
 As far as therapeutic medication is concerned, several remedies are available to treat abscess that can be selected on the basis of cause, sensations and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 There are following remedies which are helpful in the treatment of abscess:

 Bryonia Alba – in the beginning when the part is red with shining, Stitching pain; worse by slightest motion

-Aconite – acts very well when there is abscess with extreme redness and shining, fevers with dry hot skin, worse in warm room evening and night.
+Aconite – homeopathic medicine for abscess acts very well when there is abscess with extreme redness and shining, fevers with dry hot skin, worse in warm room evening and night.

-Calcaria Carb – abscess when not red but pale and painful
+Calcaria Carb –homeopathic medicine for abscess when abscess is not red but pale and painful

 Chamomilla – when the pain is unbearable we can think of this medicine.